pgj/freebsd-bhyve-plus-port/README.md

   mappings in the MSI-X table
   page](https://reviews.freebsd.org/D31241) is added.

+- The feature of querying the list of supported PCI devices for FreeBSD 11 is ported back from later versions.

 ## Installation

 After cloning the repository, the port can be installed as follows.